grey9nr/RSA-B/README.md

 <p><b>Core Principles</b></p>

-● EASY TO USE MEANS PRODUCTIVE: Our program is simple, quick and easy to use, meaning less time spent on training, and troubleshooting, a more streamlines results.
+● EASY TO USE MEANS PRODUCTIVE: Our program is simple, quick and easy to use, meaning less time spent on training, and troubleshooting, and a more efficient workforce.

 ● DESIGN MATTERS: what you choose for your company designs doesn’t just speak to those outside the business, but also to its employees.
 The image you project as